Master in Management & Technology

 Please make sure you select Master in Management & Technology as your preferred program of study when filling in the online application form in TUMonline.

-Once you have completed the online application form, you will receive a list of all additional paper documents that you will have to send, along with a printout of your completed application form.
-All required paper documents need to arrive at TUM no later than the end of the application period.
+Once you have completed the online application form, you will receive a list of all additional documents you will have to upload, along with a singed copy of your completed application form.

 For detailed instructions on how to apply, which documents to submit and the assessment procedure, click here.

 To be eligible to apply for the Master in Management and Technology program, applicants must hold a Bachelor’s degree or equivalent (at least 140 ECTS at the time of application) in Management and Technology, Management, Economics, Industrial Engineering or a comparable program.
 In addition, applicants must also be able to prove that, at the time of application, they have successfully completed modules worth at least 25 ECTS in business (management) / “Betriebswirtschaftslehre”, 10 ECTS in economics / “Volkswirtschaftslehre” and 15 ECTS in engineering or natural science (mathematics, statistics & informatics classes included).
 Please note that under no circumstances conditional admission will be given, in case an applicant does not meet the Entrance Requirements at the time of application!

 Applicants must be able to prove that they are proficient in the English language at the time of application.
 Detailed information can be found here and on the info sheet.
 In addition to accepted English language proficiency certificates across TUM study programs, applicants can prove their English language knowledge with a previous university degree that was taught and assesssed in English entirely or at least 12 ECTS thereof, including your final thesis (please use this form only in case the 12 ECTS rule applies and also refer to the FAQs for more details).